 Inadvertent Whistle: A live ball becomes dead when an official sounds the whistle, even if inadvertently. *A possessed (Player is holding the ball) ball blown dead inadvertently can be replayed totally or taken from the spot of the whistle *A loose ball (ball in the air) will be brought back to the previous spot and replayed.

 The Game: The game shall be played between 2 teams of 8 players, 4 men & 4 women.
-Teams with 7 players shall be 4 men and 3 women or 4 women and 3 men.
-Teams with 6 players shall be 3 men and 3 women, 4 men and 2 women, or 4 women and 2 men.
+Teams may have no more than 4 men on the field for any given down.
 6 players are required to start a game and avoid a forfeit.

 The Ball: The regular, intermediate, youth or junior ball size football may be used.